10 simple ways to recognise heat exhaustion in chickens.

 9. Staggering, disorientation and seizures.

-By this stage, a chicken will be very severely dehydrated.
-Immediate action is required if there is to be any hope of saving her.
+At this point, a chicken is likely to be very severely dehydrated.
+Immediate action is essential if you're to have any hope of saving her.

 10. Collapse of system and death.

-Clearly, your aim is to look for and treat symptoms long before this point is reached.
+The goal, of course, is to recognise and treat symptoms long before they reach this point.

-Chickens eating watermelon.Offer treats high in liquid - watermelon hits the spot for my flock!
+Five of my chickens eating a large piece of watermelon.Offer treats high in liquid – watermelon hits the spot for my flock!

 Can heat exhaustion in chickens be prevented?

 Of course.
-You'll find detailed information in my article about how to keep chickens cool.
-Here's a quick guide of easy steps to help prevent the problem.
+You'll find full details in my article about how to keep chickens cool.

-1. Always provide lots of water in different places around the chicken run.
+1. Always provide lots of water in several places around the chicken run.

-2. Starting the day with a block of ice in the waterer means the liquid will keep cool longer.
+2. Start the day with a block of ice in the waterer – it helps keep water cool for longer.

 5. Keep a store of poultry electrolytes, or make your own.

-6. Avoid high protein foods, and do not use apple cider vinegar in the heat.
-Both increase metabolism and will add to the problem rather than helping it.
+6. Avoid high protein foods, and do not use apple cider vinegar in hot weather.
+Both increase metabolism and body heat.

-8. Apples have been proven to be a good treat for chickens at times of extreme heat stress.
-See this article for more details.
+8. Apples are a proven cooling treat for chickens at times of extreme heat stress – here's why.

 Other summer problems with chickens?